sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/4-Relational-Algebra/1-Introduction-to-Relational-Algebra-and-Basic-Operators.md

 Query languages are tools to obtain data from DBMS.

 Some of these are *like* programming languages while others are like a mathematical language.
 We'll learn about 3 querying languages:
-- Relational algebra - based on set theory
+- Relational algebra - based on set theory.
+It's a procedural language.
 - Tuple relational calculus - based on proposition/predicate logic
-- SQL - is *like* a programming language, used directly in the real world
+- SQL - is *like* a programming language, used directly in the real world.
+It's an imperative language.

 ## Procedural vs Declarative languages
 - Procedural - C/C++/Java.
 Here we provide very clear and minute instructions. aka *we code the what and the how*.